 How much curve is too much?
 A urologist’s guide to penis curvature and Peyronie’s disease

 “A small bend is usually just anatomy.
-I start to worry when the curve is clearly progressive, painful, or more than about 30 degrees, because that is when men are more likely to have a scar tissue problem like Peyronie’s disease and to notice real limits in sex or confidence.”
+I start to worry when the curve is new or clearly progressive, painful, linked to a firm plaque you can feel, or more than about 30 degrees, because that is when men are more likely to notice real limits in sex and need a urology evaluation.”

 Key takeaways

-• Peyronie’s disease is a scar tissue condition in the tunica albuginea that can bend the penis when erect or flaccid.
-Estimates suggest about 1 to 13 in 100 men over 18 develop it.
+- Peyronie’s disease is a scar tissue condition in the tunica albuginea that can bend the penis when erect or flaccid.
+Reported prevalence in adult men varies widely, roughly from around 1 percent to over 10 percent depending on the population studied and how cases are identified.

 When a curved penis is normal and when it matters